-Impacts: Construction of 15 new wells could disturb subsurface archaeological resources, with possible significant impact.
-Project Description/ Mitigation Measure: 16-16(a) Construction activity at the LP-1, BP-1, and BP-2 sites will be monitored.
+Impacts: Construction of 15 new wells could disturb subsurface will be monitored.
 If subsurface prehistoric archaeological resource evidence is found, excavation or other construction activity in the area will cease and an archaeological consultant would be retained to evaluate findings in accordance with standard practice and applicable regulations.
-Data/artifact recovery, if deemed appropriate, would be conducted during the period when construction activities are on hold.
-Mitigation Goals/ Strategies/Actions: Minimize impact to less than significant.
+Data/artifact recovery, if deemed appropriate, would be conducted during the recovery, il deemed appropriate, would be conducted du period when construction activities are on hold.